warkior/FormBuilder-Development/readme.txt

 the WordPress administrative interface without needing to know PHP or HTML.
 We've tried to make it simple enough for anyone to make them, yet customisable enough to satisfy the needs of experienced web developers.

+IMPORTANT!
+Be advised, FormBuilder is nearing end-of-life and may not be actively maintained in the future.
+It is advisable to switch your WordPress site to some other Form handling plugin at this time.

 ** Features: **